 She performed at the ‘Parramatta Make Music Day’ as part of ‘Make Music Australia’ on the 21st of June at the Parramatta Town Centre area (hosted by Parramatta City Council and in collaboration with Busk for a Cure) and for Cancer Council's Field of Hope 2018 in Circular Quay on the 19th of August, 2018.

-She is taking part in the Bushfire Benefit Concert, ‘Sydney Sings for Hope’ which also raised funds for the Taal Volcano situation (Hosted by MENM Productions in partnership with The Salvation Army Emergency Services) on the 2nd of February 2020 at The Bowman Hall, 35 Campbell Street, Blacktown NSW.
+She took part in the Bushfire Benefit Concert, ‘Sydney Sings for Hope’ which also raised funds for the Taal Volcano situation (Hosted by MENM Productions in partnership with The Salvation Army Emergency Services) on the 2nd of February 2020 at The Bowman Hall, 35 Campbell Street, Blacktown NSW.

 She frequented the Harbourview Hotel's Thursday Hullabaloo at The Rocks in Sydney, hosted by John Chesher (previously by Zack Martin from The Mighty Resonators), in addition to The Old Fitzroy at Woolloomooloo in Sydney (*recently moved to Paddington RSL), also hosted by John Chesher, from the Songwriting Society of Australia, a Not-for-Profit association started by Peter Scully.
 Gia Clarissa has also performed at Kelly's on King and Paddington RSL Club, hosted by Russell Neal, Kelly's on King, hosted by Stuart Monk (creator/owner of Fican Guitars), The BMW Bar (Best Music Warehouse) in Glebe, hosted by Andrew Denniston, and currently frequents the Lava Bistro & Grill in Seven Hills.

-She was awarded 10th Place at the Lyrics Category, at the 39th Australia Songwriting Contest held in October 30, 2019, hosted by the Australian Songwriter’s Association for her song, ‘When will you’.
+She was awarded 10th Place in the Lyrics Category at the 39th Australia Songwriting Contest held in October 30, 2019, hosted by the Australian Songwriter’s Association for her song, ‘When will you’.